josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 All of this is why shipping is only the beginning of the impact of your work.
 It's just barely entering the crucible.
 It's untested.
 So gauging your productivity at that point is at best premature, and at worst, an entirely inaccurate measure.

-## I don't trust you, and neither should you
+## How do you know you can trust yourself?

-Remember the study above, where engineers swore using AI made them 24% faster, while in reality, it made them 19% _slower_?
+Remember the study above, where engineers said using AI made them 24% faster, when in reality, it made them 19% _slower_?

 Here's what I need everyone reading this to internalize: _you're not any different from those engineers_.
 I'm not either.
 None of us are.
 (That's why I still felt a compulsion to keep using AI, even when I didn't have a reason, and even when I could see I was trading something valuable for something mostly pointless.)